Exercise 02

 ggplot(data = countries) +

 Explain in plain language.
-What does your map show? ____
+What does your map or plot show? ____

 First, find two continuous variables and create a scatter plot with geom_point():